cmse822/cmse822.github.io/assignments/pca0.md

 # Pre-class Assignment 0, due 8/30

-This assignment is designed to prepare you for this course and introduce you to the material you will be expected to know _on day 1_.
+This assignment is meant to get you ready to engage in this class _on day 1_.

 Look at tutorials.